ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 ```

 Browsers that support IPFS will recognize content path `/ipfs/<CID>` and load asset over IPFS instead of HTTP.
-User Agents without IPFS support still get the correct data from the original HTTP server.
+User agents without IPFS support still get the correct data from the original HTTP server.
 :::

 ### Path gateway